Sade (band): 1980s

 The musical group Sade was formed in London in 1982, by members of the Latin soul band Pride.
 Sade Adu, Stuart Matthewman (sax), Paul Denman (bass), and Paul Anthony Cooke (drums), formed the break-away group and began to write its material.
 They named the band after lead singer Sade Adu, and made its debut performance in December 1982 at Ronnie Scott's Club in London in support of Pride.
-In May 1983, the band performed its first US show at Danceteria Club in New York City.
-Andrew Hale joined the band in mid 1983; Paul Anthony Cooke was sacked by the singer in January 1984 after he objected to her signing her solo deal with CBS Records.
-Paul Anthony Cooke went onto sue the band and their record and publishing companies in 1995 for copyright infringement.
+In May 1983, the band performed its first US show at Danceteria in New York City.
+Andrew Hale joined on keyboards in mid-1983; Cooke was replaced on drums by Dave Early in early 1984.

 Sade received more attention from the media and record companies than Pride had, and eventually separated from that group altogether.
 On 18 October 1983, the singer signed with CBS Records (which was absorbed by its parent label, Epic Records, in 1986).
-When singer Sade and her band of the same name were establishing themselves, its record company, Epic, printed "Pronounced Shar-day" on the record labels of its releases (which led to mispronunciation in rhotic North America).
+When singer Sade and her band of the same name were establishing themselves, its record company, Epic, printed "Pronounced Shar-day" on the record labels of its releases, which led to mispronunciation in rhotic North American accents.

 In February 1984, Sade released its first single, "Your Love Is King", which became a Top Ten hit.
 A second single, "When Am I Going to Make a Living" barely made the Top 40, but the band's debut album, Diamond Life, was released in July 1984 and peaked at No. 2.
 It spent over six months in the UK Top Ten and was later certified 4× platinum by the BPI.
 Diamond Life won the 1985 Brit Award for Best British Album, and was later included in the book 1001 Albums You Must Hear Before You Die.